 The listed price was 560,000 euros, or 6,829 euros/m².
 The property hunter negotiated on three arguments: the absence of a lift (standard discount of 5 to 8% on the 5th floor), the D-rated EPC requiring insulation works (windows to replace, estimated at 8,000 euros), and a slight 2% decline in the 19th arrondissement market over the previous 12 months.

 The offer at 510,000 euros was rejected.
-The seller’s counter-proposal at 540,000 euros was worked through: the final agreement settled at 520,000 euros, or 6,341 euros/m2.
-A 40,000 euro saving compared to the initial price, which fully covered the notaire fees.
+The seller’s counter at 540,000 euros was worked through to a final agreement of 520,000 euros, or 6,341 euros/m²: a 40,000 euro saving on the initial price, enough to cover the notaire fees in full.

 What this mission illustrates